Emperor of the North Pole: Plot

 The next morning is foggy.
 Determined not to let A-No.-1 board the train, Shack has the train highball in the yard.
 However, one of the hobos picks the lock on a switch so that Number 19 will be shunted onto a branch linesiding, making it easier for A-No.-1 to board.
-Then, as the train gets back underway, A-No.-1 unhitches the engine and tender from the freight cars to keep Shack further at bay.
+Then, as the train gets back underway, A-No.-1 unhitches the engine and tender from the freight cars to keep from being killed by Shack.
 Shack yells to A-No.-1 (now hiding back in the foggy woods) that this prank might cost 10 lives when the fast mail train comes through in just a few minutes.
 A-No.-1 challenges this as merely "a ghost story."
 Hogger (the engineer), Coaly (the stoker), and Shack desperately get the train going again, and they barely succeed in getting it onto a siding, narrowly avoiding a catastrophic collision with the mail train, nearly giving their dimwitted brakeman Cracker either a stroke, or heart attack from the stress of the near miss.

-A-No.-1 re-mounts the train and hides inside a hollow metal pipe on a flatcar.
+in the fog, A-No.-1 re-boards the train and hides inside a hollow metal pipe on a flatcar.
 As the morning advances and the fog burns off, he discovers that Cigaret is hiding in the adjacent pipe, and worse yet, may have alerted the #19's crew to their presence by leaving his hat out in the open on the flatcar's open decking.

-Shack stops the train on a high trestle so that he and Cracker can search for hobos more easily.
-Realizing that he will soon be discovered, Cigaret climbs down the trestle only to discover that A-No.-1 is already relaxing and smoking a cigar in a junk pile at the bottom of a ravine.
-They reboard the train beyond the trestle, but Shack notices this, ties a steel coupler pin to a rope, and drags it under the moving train (where it bounces off the passing track ties) to injure them, hitting Cigaret.
-A-No.-1 grabs the spike's rope, ties it to the car's undercarriage, and urges Cigaret to start climbing up the car with him, but he loses his grip (Shack has sabotaged some of the hand- and footholds) and falls off.
-Shack strikes Cigaret on the head with a large hammer, causing him to also fall off.
+Shack stops the train on a high trestle so that he and Cracker can search for hobos more thuroughly, and without an easy escape.
+Realizing that he will soon be discovered, Cigaret climbs onto the trestle itself to avoid capture.

+After his escape, he discovers A-No.-1 nearby relaxing and smoking a cigar in a junk pile at the bottom of a ravine.
+They reboard the train beyond the trestle, but Shack notices, ties a steel coupler pin to a rope, and drags it under the moving train (where it bounces off the passing track ties) to injure them, hitting Cigaret.
+A-No.-1 grabs the spike's rope, ties it to the car's undercarriage, and urges Cigaret to start climbing up the car with him, but he loses his grip (Shack has sabotaged some of the hand and footholds) and falls off.
+Shack throws a large hammer at Cigaret, causing him to fall off, also.